NotMugil/e-commerce-shopping-website/README.md

 ## Overview

-This repository contains the source code for a minimalistic black portfolio website.
-It is designed to showcase your personal or professional portfolio in a sleek and modern manner.
+ This repository contains the source files for shopping website.

 ## Features

     Clean and minimalistic design